-What Is a Liver Biopsy?
+What is a Liver Biopsy?

 A liver biopsy is performed to diagnose and monitor diseases that affect the liver and bile ducts.
 In most cases, a biopsy can provide a very specific diagnosis.

-Laparoscopic Liver Biopsy1
+1. Laparoscopic Liver Biopsy

-A laparoscope is a magnifying telescope that allows an excellent view of the liver's surface.
+A laparoscope is a magnifying telescope that allows an excellent view of the liver’s surface.
 Using trocars (shafts with three-sided points), small incisions are made in the abdomen to enable insertion of the laparoscope, which sends images of the liver to a monitor.
-Using the monitor to facilitate viewing, the physician uses instruments within the laparoscope to remove tissue samples from one or more parts of the liver.
-This type of biopsy is used when samples from specific parts of the liver are required.

-Percutaneous Liver Biopsy
+2. Percutaneous Liver Biopsy

-In a percutaneous (passing through the skin) liver biopsy, patient cooperation is vital.
-A local anesthetic is first administered to numb the area on the body's right side.
-The physician then makes a small incision near the rib cage, and inserts a special biopsy needle to retrieve liver tissue samples.
-In some cases, the physician may use ultrasound imaging or computed axial tomography (CAT) scans of the liver to help guide the needle to a specific spot.
+In some cases, the physician may use ultrasound CT scans of the liver to help guide the needle to a specific spot.
 This biopsy method is often used when the disease process is localized to discrete spots in the liver.

-• Alcoholic liver disease
+• Alcohol liver disease

 • Autoimmune disorders of the liver and bile ducts, such as autoimmune hepatitis